o3de/o3de.org/content/docs/userguide/http-requestor-gem.md

 ---
-description: ' Use the &ALYlong; HttpRequestor gem to make asynchronous HTTP/HTTPS requests and return data through a call back function that you provide. '
+description: ' Use the Amazon Lumberyard HttpRequestor gem to make asynchronous HTTP/HTTPS requests and return data through a call back function that you provide. '
 title: HttpRequestor Gem
 ---